chemodun/X4-ProtectSector/README.md

 If you have more than one ship or squad with the same order, you can disable this option to prevent them from attacking the same target.

-### Preserve shield energy
+### Attack distance: percentage of radar range

+This setting allows you to define the ship behavior when the target is identified and selected.
+The attack de facto contains two stages:

+- The ship is trying to reach the target till some acceptable distance.
+This distance is defined as a percentage of the radar range.
+- The ship is trying to attack the target when it is in the acceptable distance.

+### Avoid boosters usage

 `Disabled` by default.

 If enabled, the ship will not use the boosters to increase the speed.
-It will try to preserve the shield energy.
+In game version prior `7.50` it will help to preserve the shield energy.
+For version `7.50` and higher, boosters are used always, despite the `Avoid boosters usage` option.

 ### Disable on destruction threat

 It is a percentage of hull of the target to make this order disabled.
 Useful when you want to achieve more abandoned ships.

-By default, it is `40 percent`.
-To disable this check - set it to 0.
+By default, it is `0 percent` - i.e. disabled this check.

 If set to non-zero value, the ship will stop attacking when hull is less than desired percent.